The Occupational Health and Safety Administration (OSHA) is responsible for developing regulations and procedures intended…

 If the outdoor air is deemed to be harmful to employees, employers are to take steps to limit worker exposure by either limiting outdoor work time or providing proper respiratory gear.

-At Koszdin, Fields, Sherry & Katz, we know that the wildfires present just one more threat that workers in our state have to deal with on a daily basis.
+At Koszdin, Fields & Sherry, we know that the wildfires present just one more threat that workers in our state have to deal with on a daily basis.

 If you need a Los Angeles work injury lawyer, you can turn to our team for help in securing compensation for your injuries.